saylesss88/nix-book/src/nix/nix_language.md

 7
 ```

-- Here, we must explicitly reference `longName.a` and `longName.b`.
+Here, we must explicitly reference `longName.a` and `longName.b`.
 Using a
 `with` expression simplifies this:

 ```nix
 nix-repl> with longName; a + b
 7
 ```

-- Now, within the scope of the with expression, a and b are accessible without
+Now, within the scope of the with expression, `a` and `b` are accessible without
 prefixing them with `longName`.

 **Practical Use Case: Working with `pkgs`**

 One of the most common uses of `with` that you'll see is when dealing with
-packages from `nixpkgs`:
+packages from `nixpkgs` is writing the following:

 ```nix
 { pkgs }: